TREASURES OF THE HERMITAGE TOUR

 DAY 8 | Oct.
 10, 2019 | Moscow (B)

 Today your coach will take you to the Tretyakov State Gallery where over 100,000 works of art charter the development of Russian painting from the 10th to 19th centuries.
 You will also see the works of Kandinsky, Chagall and Malevich, all of whom brought international attention to Russian art at the beginning of the 20th century.

 After lunch (at your own cost), enjoy a city tour of Red Square and stand where tanks still parade past Lenin's tomb and where Napoleon watched Moscow burn.
 Take a walk around St. Basil’s Cathedral with its colourful domes, rising majestically from the cobblestones.
 We will visit the Garage Contemporary Gallery, Moscow’s premier contemporary art scene.

 Tonight we have the evening at our own leisure.

 DAY 9 | Oct.
 11, 2019 | Moscow - Toronto/Vancouver (B)

-After breakfast transfers will be arranged to the airport for your flight home.
+After breakfast transfers will be arranged to the airpor for your flight home.

 *CDN$ p.p. dbl. occ.
+Taxes included.
 Single supplement: $1,200.
 Land only: $5,195 p.p.
 Not included: Russian Visa fee (approx. $200).
-Airfare available from most Canadian airports, please enquire. **Minimum 12 passengers required for a Merit Travel Tour host.
+Airfare available from most Canadian airports, please enquire. **Minimum 12 passengers required for a Merit Travel tour host.